-- If two employers, falling within the scope of this Collective Labour Agreement (CAO), agree to the whole or partial transition of an interrelated group of employees, the employees concerned shall retain all rights and obligations which arise from this Collective Labour Agreement (CAO), with the exception of local regulations, as if it were an employment contract with the same employer. - 2 In deviation from paragraph 1, agreements can be entered into during consultation with local employees' organisations.
+- If two employers, falling within the scope of this collective agreement (CAO), agree to the whole or partial transition of an interrelated group of employees, the employees concerned shall retain all rights and obligations which arise from this collective agreement (CAO), with the exception of local regulations, as if it were an employment contract with the same employer. - 2.
+In deviation from paragraph 1, agreements can be entered into during consultation with local employees' organisations.